choishingwan/PRS-Tutorial/docs/target.md

     genotype file, reducing the storage space usage.

 # Filter related samples
-Related samples in the target data may lead to overfitted results, limiting the generalisability of the results.
+Closely related individuals in the target data may lead to overfitted results, limiting the generalisability of the results.

-To remove related samples, we first need to perform prunning to remove highly correlated SNPs:
+As a first step to removing related individuals we perform pruning, which removes highly correlated SNPs:
 ```bash
 plink \
     --bfile EUR \